matteoschiav/SatOptLink/README.md

 Currently, the development is directly done on the `main` branch, until we have a usable tool.

 The `orekitdata` branch contains extra orekit files which are sometimes useful.
-To update this branch, always use `git rebase main` (or equivalent)
+To update this branch, always use `git rebase main` (or equivalent).

+The branch `lowtran` depends on the installation of the lowtran package and `gfortran`.

 ### Credits